Compression & Optimisation

-At any time in any product, a single Bank will have a large number of trades in both directions with multiple parties, leaving the gross trading position disconnected from the net risk position, in turn requiring the Bank to keep more capital in reserve to cover their net risk position.
+At any time, a Bank will have a large number of trades in both directions with multiple parties, leaving the gross trading position disconnected from the net risk position, in turn requiring the Bank to keep more capital in reserve to cover their net risk position.

-The offsetting of trading activity can collapsed on a multilateral basis and will leave each bank with a smaller set of gross trades that represent the same net risk position, but with lower gross trades, lower capital requirements.
-This activity is known as compression.
+The offsetting of trading activity can be collapsed on a multilateral basis and will leave each bank with a smaller set of gross trades that represent the same net risk position, but with lower gross trades, lower capital requirements.

 The Challenge and the Opportunity?